2023 Best Allied Health Services Associate Degree Schools in the Middle Atlantic Region

 While working on their Associate Degree, medical assisting majors at Rutgers New Brunswick accumulate an average of around $24,710 in student debt.

-Read full report on Allied Health & Medical Assisting Services at Rutgers University - New Brunswick
+Full Allied Health & Medical Assisting Services at Rutgers University - New Brunswick Report

-Out of the 99 schools in the Middle Atlantic Region that were part of this year’s ranking, Delaware Technical Community College - Terry landed the # 3 spot on the list.
-Located in the city of Dover, Delaware Tech is a public school with a fairly large student population.
+A rank of #3 on this year’s list means Delaware Technical Community College - Terry is a great place for allied health and medical assisting services students working on their associate degree.
+Located in the small city of Dover, Delaware Tech is a public school with a fairly large student population.

 After completing their Associate Degree, medical assisting graduates from Delaware Tech carry an average student debtload of $15,163.